Go Backpacking

 The Meadows in Edinburgh (photo: Simon Pearson)

-During the summer, the park plays host to some of the Fringe shows as well as the Edinburgh Taste Festival, and on sunny days the grassy expanse buzzes with groups of friends eating and drinking their way through picnics.
+During the summer, the park plays host to some of the Fringe shows as well as the Edinburgh Taste Festival, and on sunny days, the grassy expanse buzzes with groups of friends eating and drinking their way through picnics.

-Sporty types can find respite here too, with tennis courts, paths to jog along and plenty of space to throw a Frisbee.
+Sporty types can find respite here too, with tennis courts, paths to jog along, and plenty of space to throw a Frisbee.

 Arthurs Seat

-Arthurs Seat (photo: Calum Summers)
+Arthur's Seat (photo: Calum Summers)

-For a knowledgeable commentary on the landscape, wildlife and history of Arthur’s Seat, Historic Scotland currently provides free guided walks to the peak, but those who would rather tackle the hill on their own can still find their own quiet route and take in the ruins and scenery along the way.
+However, those who would rather tackle the hill on their own can still find a quiet route and take in the ruins and scenery along the way.

-Take the Piper’s Hill path for a challenge, but hiking boots, waterproofs and a camera are recommended no matter which route you take.
+On a clear day, the vista stretches as far as Fife - but the climb can be hard work.
+Take the Piper's Hill path for a challenge, but hiking boots, waterproofs, and a camera are recommended no matter which route you take.

 National Museum of Scotland